 3. Inland Sponsorship Backlogs

-This may sound bleak, but if you are married to foreign spouse who already has temporary residence in Canada, the so-called ‘inland’ applications for spousal sponsorship face incredibly long backlogs.
-The Conservatives blame previous Liberal administrations for cutting back immigration quotas while others blame the Conservatives for supposedly prioritizing temporary foreign worker programs.
-All those delays cause a strain on any relationship: the foreign spouse has no health care access, no work permit usually, and lives in a limbo of sorts until CIC processes his or her application.
+This may sound bleak, but if you are married to foreign spouse who already has temporary residence in Canada, the so-called ‘inland’ applications for spousal sponsorship can face longer backlogs.
+At its worst, in 2014, The Conservatives blamed previous Liberal administrations for cutting back immigration quotas while others blamed the Conservatives for supposedly prioritizing temporary foreign worker programs.
+The delays have gotten a lot better in the last 5 years but still, all those delays cause a strain on any relationship: the foreign spouse has no health care access, no work permit usually, and lives in a limbo of sorts until CIC processes his or her application.
 What happens if the marriage collapses right there and then?
 A pre-nuptial can help an orderly retreat from the shattered dream of sharing a life together in Canada.

 2. You the Sponsor